What is a watershed?

 A watershed plan includes a comprehensive summary of the overall condition of a watershed and the protected waters that may be impacted by sources of pollutants, as well as provides a framework for effectively and efficiently restoring water quality in impaired waters.
 Further, watershed plans give direction to strategic implementation of conservation practices in order to meet water quality goals.
 Without a watershed plan in place, stakeholders have a decreased chance of receiving funding from certain state and federal programs for implementing conservation practices.
 All implementation of conservation practices is voluntary.
 Involving local stakeholders in the planning process is critical to the success of the watershed plan.

 Applying for a Section 319 Grant to Update The Plan

 The previous Embarras River Watershed Management Plan, written in 2011, had a lifespan of 10 years.
 In fall of 2018, several stakeholders began informally meeting to discuss the upcoming “expiration” of the plan.
 It was decided that an update was needed, and stakeholders across the watershed proved that they are committed to protecting the Embarras River by fundraising over 40% of the cost of the update, a requirement set forth by the Illinois EPA.

-The current Embarras River Watershed Management Plan, written in 2011, had a lifespan of 10 years and will become obsolete in 2021.
-With support and assistance from University of Illinois Extension, Illinois Farm Bureau, the Association of Illinois Soil and Water Conservation Districts, and several other SWCDs, county boards, municipalities, private landowners, and businesses, in July of 2019 the Coles County SWCD applied for a Section 319 grant through the Illinois EPA with the goal being to proactively update the plan so there will be a seamless transition between the current plan and the updated version in 2021.
+In July of 2019 the Coles County SWCD, with support and assistance from University of Illinois Extension, Illinois Farm Bureau, the Association of Illinois Soil and Water Conservation Districts, and several other SWCDs, county boards, municipalities, private landowners, and businesses, applied for a Section 319 Grant through the Illinois EPA, with a goal to update the Embarras River Watershed Management Plan and enable a seamless transition between the 2011 plan and the new version.

 Watershed Planning Meetings